 For developers and project owners, Day 1 is definitely the most interesting phase.
 The initial design is brought to life and an infrastructure is created based on the project’s specifications.
 In order to become truly cloud-native, best practices must be observed.
 Guidelines such as Twelve-Factor Apps methodology can be followed.
 What’s more, using cloud means that you should stick to the important DevOps practice: Continuous Integration/Continuous Delivery.

-The cloud has brought us important change from the old-school approach to software development: an application starts to live as soon as the first lines of code are pieced together to make your proof-of-concept.
+The cloud has brought us an important change from the old-school approach to software development: an application starts to live as soon as the first lines of code are pieced together to make your proof-of-concept.
 You can start with Continuous Integration practices to test your application’s sanity, but you will quickly venture towards Continuous Delivery.
 When developing the app, we start introducing some operational elements, especially when multiple environments are used.
 Taking care with these operational elements will make the maintenance team’s life easier during the maintenance phase (Day 2).

 There are several classes of tools that can be used during “Day 1”.
 They can be grouped by the problems they solve.
 “Infrastructure-as-a-code” should be mentioned at the top of the list.
 IaaC manages the operations environment just as the applications or code are.
 This approach allows DevOps best practices, including version control, virtualized tests, and continuous monitoring to be applied to the code driving the infrastructure.
 Here too there are plenty of tools at our disposal, such as Terraform, Ansible or Puppet, to name a few.
 The second class of tools is related to the container orchestration systems that automate the deploying and managing of containers.
 Kubernetes and its implementations, such as Google Kubernetes Engine and Amazon’s Elastic Kubernetes Service, are essential.
-Finally, there are CI/CD systems like Jenkins, Zuul, and CircleCI, which help engineers automate the building, testing, and delivering or deploying of software.

 Once the software is ready, it goes live and customers start using it.
 Day 2 begins here, and elements including software maintenance and customer support are introduced.
 The software itself is going to evolve in order to adapt to the changing needs and customer requirements.
 During Day 2, the main focus is on establishing a feedback loop.
 We monitor how the app is working, gather feedback from users and send it to the development team, which will implement it in the product and release a new version.
 The military terminology Observe-Orient-Decide-Act aptly captures what occurs in this phase.

-- Observe - obtain information from monitoring systems (resources usage and metrics, application performance monitoring)
+- Observe - obtain information from monitoring systems (resources usage and metrics, application performance monitoring).

 - Orient - perform root cause analysis of the problem.